Skip to main content

 SAC and strategic bombing history, Cold War aviation literature, and the history of Walker Air Force Base circulate in Roswell families with Air Force connections.
 NMMI alumni often hold institutional publications and military science texts worth evaluating.
 Cannon AFB near Clovis adds special operations literature.
 I evaluate military collections carefully and know the difference between a general interest aviation title and a genuinely collectible military history volume.

-Do you buy Carlsbad Caverns and cave science books?
+Do you take Carlsbad Caverns and cave science books?

-Yes.
 Early NPS publications about the caverns, speleological society journals, Guadalupe Mountains geological studies, bat biology texts, and the natural history literature of the Chihuahuan Desert all have collector audiences.
 This material circulates in Carlsbad and the surrounding area at a density you won't find elsewhere.
-If you're in Carlsbad with a science or natural history library to sell, I want to evaluate it.
+NMLP does not pick up in Carlsbad, but if you have a science or natural history library to sell, call and I'll help you figure out what's valuable and where the buyers are.

-Do you buy ranching and cattle industry books?
+Do you take ranching and cattle industry books?

 Ranching history is central to southeastern New Mexico's identity, and the literature is actively collected.
 Chisum Ranch history, the big Pecos Valley outfits, trail drive accounts, range war narratives — these are sought by Western Americana institutions and private collectors.
 Regional and county histories published in small press runs that document specific ranches and ranching families are often more valuable than their humble appearance suggests.
 If a ranching family is dispersing a library, call me before anything else happens to it.

 Everything has a destination.
-Resalable books get listed on national and international platforms.
-Donation-quality books go to my New Mexico network — school programs, Little Free Libraries, community organizations.
+Resalable books get listed on national and international platforms to fund the work.
+Donation-quality books go to the New Mexico network — school programs, Little Free Libraries, community organizations.
 Damaged books get paper-recycled.
-Nothing from your Roswell home goes to the landfill.
-I take everything and leave the shelves empty.
+No book goes to the landfill.
+This applies to books dropped at the free 24/7 bin at 5445 Edith Blvd NE in Albuquerque; NMLP does not collect books in Roswell.

-Do you buy ENMU textbooks and academic books from Portales?
+Do you take ENMU textbooks and academic books from Portales?

 Related Guides for Roswell Book Sellers